 About the Author

 John is passionate about exploring the social fabric of first-century Palestine in which Jesus conducted his earthly ministry.
-"Maximus and the Blood of Innocents" tells the story of Jesus final weeks from the viewpoints of those who had to deal with his arrival in Jerusalem that last time.
+"Maximus and the Blood of Innocents" tells the story of Jesus' final weeks from the viewpoints of those who had to deal with his arrival in Jerusalem that last time.

 Many say that Jesus could only have been a lying charlatan, a deluded fool, or everything Jesus himself said he was.
 John is convinced that the rabbi Gamaliel was right when he advised the authorites just after Jesus death: "if this counsel or this work be of men, it will come to nought, but if it be of God, you cannot overthrow it."
-John has found that, because Jesus was everything he said he was, God's Holy Spirit has, over the centuries, enabled Jesus' followers to change the world we live in.
+John has also found that, because Jesus was everything he said he was, God's Holy Spirit has, over the centuries, worked through Jesus' followers to change the world we live in.